 How can I make a reservation?

 Please click on the “book now” link on each accommodation’s page and you can make a reservation.
-At the booking engine simply enter desired arrival/departure date and click search for a real time list of available accommodations or click ‘availability’ to see a calendar view of availability.
-We require 50% deposit to reserve the date and the remaining balance is charged 15 days before your arrival date.
+At the booking engine simply enter desired arrival/departure date and click search for a real time list of available accommodations or click ‘availability’ to see a calendar view of availability (sorry the calendar view isn’t specific to accommodations, only property availability).
+We require 50% deposit to reserve the date and the remaining balance is charged up to 15 days before your arrival date.

 Can I rent more than one home or even the whole property?

 Absolutely!
 Renting the whole property is a great way to have your own private magical land for your friends, family, coworkers, or any group you see fit.
-You are welcome to host your own event, retreat, or wedding.
+You are welcome to host your own event, retreat, or wedding (event fee’s may apply depending on total guest and event rentals).

 What time is check-in and check-out?